bokey007/DRISHTI_pre_release/README.md

 ### 6. Gait Recognition
 ![](https://github.com/bokey007/DRISHTI/blob/main/demo_vids/gait_recognition.gif)

-We are able to extract gait signature from the skeletal data given by OpenPose and then further classify these gait signatures using SVM classifier.
+We are able to extract gait signature from the skeletal data given by Pose Estimaion Module and then further classify these gait signatures using SVM classifier.
 But currently we are highly overfitting on the training data.
 We are trying our best to come up with the model that generalises better and thus can be used in real-time.
 ### 7. Person-Weapon Detection and Tracking
 ![](https://github.com/bokey007/DRISHTI/blob/main/demo_vids/object_face_track.gif)